DVMProject/dvmv24/README.md

 ### The `CLKSEL` Jumper

 This jumper connects the serial clock line to the `RXCLK` pin.
 Currently this jumper must be in place for the V24 adapter to work properly.
-In the future, the board will support external clocking, but for now the firmware only supports generating clocks for both TX & RX.
+Version 1 boards require a jumper to be in place, while version 2 boards have the solder jumper shorted by default.
+In the future, the boards may support external clocking, but for now the firmware only supports generating clocks for both TX & RX.

+### `UBT0` and `URST` Jumpers

+These jumpers are specific to the version 2 boards and enable the RTS and DTR signals of the serial chip to force the board into UART bootloader mode.
+This will allow for programming using `stm32flash` even without access to the software boot command in `dvmhost`.
+By default these jumpers are **not** connected and must be bridged with solder to enable RTS/DTR boot control.

 ## Firmware
 Firmware is availble in this repo, under the `fw` directory.
 It's written in bare C, generated from STM32CubeMX.
 You will need an STLink programmer in order to flash the boards with the latest version of software.